Uvacoder/port-greweb/_posts/2013-09-16-timelapse.md

 <img src="/images/2013/09/highscores.png" style="max-width: 300px; width: 50%" />

-I also had to find a game end, I first thought about trying to make the game harder and harder but it was hard to make because I wanted to keep my *"player is free to take any speed he wants"* idea.
+I also had to find a game end, I first thought about trying to make the game harder and harder but it wasn't trivial to make because I wanted to keep my *"player is free to take any speed he wants"* idea.

-So I choose to **limit the game time by one minute**, which makes my game a psychedelic rush game if you want a good score: A good strategy to make a good score is to first start the song inertia as fast as possible (but less fast than the gameover threshold), and then keep the rhythm.
+Instead, I chose to **limit the game time by one minute**, which makes my game a psychedelic rush game if you want a good score:
+A good strategy to make a good score is to first speed up the song inertia as fast as possible, and then keep the rhythm on an high BPM.

+> That mecanism is interesting because it is also harder to make precise scores on higher speed, it can even be risky (reaching the BPM limit, failing some beats), the player has to find the speed it fits the most!

 ## The game experience

-I wanted my game experience to be both on the graphics and on the audio aspects: you have both a feedback on your actions with the graphics using a color (
+I wanted my game experience to be both on the **graphics** and on the **audio** aspects: you have both a feedback on your actions with the graphics using a color (
 <span style="color:#0F0">green=good</span>,
 <span style="color:#CC0">yellow=meh</span>,